phuvinh010701/Drowsiness-Detection-Using-Dlib-CNN/README.md

-# Real-time Drowsiness Detection Using Dlid and OpenCV
+# Real-time Drowsiness Detection Using Dlid and CNN
 ---
 ## Install packages